defencedigital/moduk-service-manual/src/secure-by-design/be-secure-from-the-start.md

 The cyber landscape is constantly evolving.
 To keep our people and data safe, you need to change the way you identify and manage security risks.

-<div class="govuk-inset-text">If you do not design technology and services with cyber security in mind it can lead to serious consequences, including loss of life.</div>
+If you do not design technology and services with cyber security in mind it can lead to serious consequences, including loss of life.

 Following a Secure by Design approach, you help Defence stay ahead of adversaries and maintain national security.